-Due to the continuous losses generated from the CGU of wood pellet manufacturing and sales, the Group tested the impairment of the aforementioned CGU on December 31, 2021.
+Due to the continuous losses generated from the CGU of wood pellet manufacturing and sales, the Group tested the impairment of the aforementioned CGU.

-The Group used value in use to calculate the recoverable amount as the basis to measure the impairment of property, plant and equipment.
-The difference between the recoverable amount and book value is recognized as loss on impairment and reported as other gains and losses.
-The calculation of value in use is based on the financial prediction of cash flow within the next five years and a discount rate of 8.48% before tax, so that it reflects the risk of specific industry related to the CGU.
+The Group used value in use to calculate the recoverable amount as the basis to measure the impairment.
+The difference between the recoverable amount and book value was recognized as loss on impairment and reported as other gains and losses.
+The calculation of value in use was based on the financial prediction of cash flow within the next five years and a discount rate of 8.48% before tax on December 31, 2021, so that it reflected the risk of specific industry related to the CGU.

-On December 31, 2021, the Group estimated the recoverable amount to be \$3,388 thousand, which is lower than the carrying amount of \$8,848 thousand, resulting in the recognition of impairment loss.
+On December 31, 2021, the Group estimated the recoverable amount to be \$3,388 thousand, which was lower than the carrying amount of \$8,848 thousand, resulting in the recognition of impairment loss.